-1 flash - External Kill Button pressed or External Kill Button circuit broken.

-If the External Kill Button has not been activated then check the wiring between the Battery Isolator and the External Kill button.
-One way to confirm this fault is to temporarily connect the blue wire to chassis therefore bypassing the External Kill Button and wiring.

-2 flashes - Maximum temperature exceeded.
+- 1 flash External kill button pressed or circuit broken.
+If the External Kill Button has not been activated then check the wiring between the Battery Isolator and the button.
+One way to confirm a fault with this wiring is to join the two Blue wires together close to the Battery Isolator thereby bypassing the external kill button and associated wiring. - 2 flashes Maximum temperature exceeded.
 The Battery Isolator will automatically switch OFF if maximum temperature is exceeded.
-This may occur after very prolonged engine cranking or if the Battery Isolator is mounted close to a source of heat e.g. engine, coolant pipes, exhaust, radiator fan, etc.

-8 flashes - Maximum current in NEGATIVE circuit exceeded.
+This may occur after prolonged engine cranking or if the Battery Isolator is mounted close to a source of heat e.g. engine, coolant pipes, exhaust, radiator fan, etc. - 4 flashes Maximum current in POSITIVE circuit exceeded.
+Do not use the power output terminal marked ECU or IGN to feed power to a main fuse box unless the total current draw by all electrical circuits is guaranteed to be lower than 40Amps.
+The purpose of this output is simply to stop the engine. - 8 flashes Maximum current in NEGATIVE circuit exceeded.
 Check for a short circuit from battery positive to chassis such as faulty Alternator or Starter Motor.